osism-archive/generics/ansible-collection/README.md

 Author information
 ------------------

-This role was created by [Betacloud Solutions GmbH](https://www.betacloud-solutions.de).
+This ansible role was created by [Betacloud Solutions GmbH](https://www.betacloud-solutions.de).
 {%- if readme_note %}

 Notes